jviau/func-samples/README.md

 ## Behavior

+### Restore Sequence

+1. `Restore`
+2. (after restore) `ResolveExtensionPackages`
+   1. Loads `project.assets.json` (via `NuGet.ProjectModel`)
+   2. Scans all reference assemblies from packages, looking for `ExtensionInformationAttribute` (via `Mono.Cecil`)
+      1. Skips packages that are known to never contain an extension
+   3. Returns all found webjobs extensions
+3. `WriteExtensionProject`
+   1. Calculates a hash of included webjobs extensions
+   2. Compares with existing on-disk hash, if any
+   3. Writes `azure_functions.g.csproj` if hash does not match
+4. `RestoreExtensionProject`
+   1. Invokes `Restore` target on `azure_functions.g.csproj`

+### Build Sequence

+1. `CoreCompile`
+2. (after CoreCompile) `ResolveExtensionPackages`
+   1. Same target as from restore sequence.
+3. `_CalculateUnusedExtensionPackages`
+   1. Scans all referenced assemblies, looking for binding usage.
+   2. Identifies worker packages which are NOT used, then maps that to WebJobs packages which can be trimmed.
+4. `GetFunctionsExtensionFiles`
+   1. Invokes `GetFunctionsExtensionFiles` on `azure_functions.g.csproj`, passing in unused extensions
+      1. `_ResolveUsedExtensionPackages`
+         1. Identifies what WebJobs packages are used **AND** all necessary transitive package references
+         2. Removes known "runtime" packages (packages we know the host controls loading of the contained assemblies)
+      2. `ResolveReferences`
+         1. Resolves all copy-local assemblies
+      3. `GenerateBuildDependencyFile`
+         1. Generates the deps.json file, this will become `function.deps.json`
+      4. `GetCopyToOutputDirectoryItems`
+         1. Collects any additional files to copy to output directory (incase an extension has extra content)
+      5. `GenerateWebJobsMetadata`
+      6. Finally aggregates all files, assign `TargetPath` to them, and returns to outer build
+5. `GenerateWebJobsMetadata`
+   1. Scans `runtime` files (assemblies) from inner build looking for `WebJobsStartupAttribute`
+   2. Generates `extensions.json`, with hint path added.
+6. `AssignFunctionsTargetPaths`
+   1. Assigns `TargetPath` to the `extension.json` item
+   2. Adds all extension files to `_NoneWithTargetPath` item group
+7. `GetCopyToOutputDirectoryItems`
+   1. Will now include all extension files, meaning when `CopyFilesToOutputDirectory` or `CopyFilesToPublishDirectory` run, they will copy over our SDK's output as well.

+#### Sequence Diagram

 Legend:
 - Enclosed in `[]`: Existing target from `Microsoft.NET.Sdk` (these are also marked with red outline or red background)
 - Blue background: target ran in inner project